Dragon-Wonder/Attacker-The-Game/README.md

 We are pretty novice programmers at best.
 Part of the reason we made this was to improve our skills.
 And part of the reason we made it open source is to get feedback.

 We are always open to people contributing to the project by giving suggestions, or helping us with improvements.

-If you have any questions or a suggestions or improvement please feel free to leave it as an issue in [this tab] (https://github.com/dragon-wonder/Attacker-The-Game/issues).
+If you have any questions or a suggestions or improvement please feel free to leave it as an issue in [this tab](https://github.com/dragon-wonder/Attacker-The-Game/issues).

 ## Building the Project

 ### SDL Library

 In order to run the program properly you will need to download SDL2-2.0.3 or higher.
 You will also need SDL2 TTF library, and SDL2 Images library

-A link for SDL2 can be found [here] (https://www.libsdl.org/download-2.0.php).
+A link for SDL2 can be found [here](https://www.libsdl.org/download-2.0.php).

-A link for SDL2 TTF can be found [here] (https://www.libsdl.org/projects/SDL_ttf/).
+A link for SDL2 TTF can be found [here](https://www.libsdl.org/projects/SDL_ttf/).

-A link for SDL2 Images can be found [here] (https://www.libsdl.org/projects/SDL_image/).
+A link for SDL2 Images can be found [here](https://www.libsdl.org/projects/SDL_image/).

 You will want to download the Runtime Binaries (if you have windows I recommend 32 bit over 64 bit; even if you have a 64 bit computer).